 - 1. [Status of Major Shareholders] is based on the shareholder registry as of March 31, 2021. - 2.
-Percentages (%) in the above table are calculated after excluding treasury stock (1,178,099 shares). - 3.
-Corporate attributes
+Percentages (%) in the above table are calculated after excluding treasury stock (1,178,099 shares).

+3. Corporate attributes
-Stock exchange listing and market segment

-Fiscal Year Industry

-Number of employees (Consolidated) as of the end of the

-previous fiscal year

-Net sales for the previous fiscal year (consolidated) Number of consolidated subsidiaries as of the end of the Tokyo First Section
+Stock exchange listing and market segment Tokyo Section 1 Fiscal Year March Industry Retail Number of employees (Consolidated) as of the end of the previous fiscal year 1,000 or more Net sales for the previous fiscal year (consolidated) 100 billion yen or more and less than 1 trillion yen Number of consolidated subsidiaries as of the end of the previous fiscal year 10 or more and less than 50

-March Retail

-1,000 or more

-100 billion JPY or more and less than 1 trillion JPY

-10 or more and less than 50

-4. Guidelines on measures to protect minority shareholders in transactions, etc. with controlling shareholders

-5. Other special circumstances which may significantly affect corporate governance
+- 4. Guidelines on measures to protect minority shareholders in transactions with controlling shareholders - 5.
+Other special circumstances which may significantly affect corporate governance

-II Status of management control organizations and other corporate governance systems related to management decision-making, execution and supervision

-1. Matters related to organizational structure, organizational management, etc.
+- II.
+Status of management control organizations and other corporate governance systems related to management decision-making, execution and supervision - 1.
+Matters related to organizational structure, organizational management, etc.